leonardopache/containers/docker-mt5-python/README.md

 # Headless MetaTrader5 + Python + Wine (WIP)

-The goal of this image is create an enviroment where is possible to run python application with MT5 in Linux container.
+The goal of this image is create an environment where is possible to run python application with MT5 in Linux container.
 Detail of the image:
 - Docker container with Ubuntu 18.04
 - Wine 7.x